nus-cs2113-AY2122S1/ip/docs/README.md

 **Notes about the command format:**
-* Words in UPPER_CASE are the parameters to be supplied by the user.
+* Words in UPPER_CASE are the parameters to be supplied by the user. e.g. in `todo DESCRIPTION`, `DESCRIPTION` is a parameter which can be used as `todo read book`.
-* For commands that do not take in parameters, supplying a parameter will result in an error.
+* For commands that do not take in parameters, supplying a parameter will result in an error. e.g. entering `list 3` will result in an error.

 ### Adding a todo: `todo`